RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Menu color scheme**

-Provides a selection between a _Dark_ and a _Light_ color scheme.
+Provides a selection between the _Dark_, _Dark with red_ and _Light_ color schemes.
 This will affect the entire menu system as well as the game launch screen.

 **Menu opening animation**